 That said, you can still change the video’s:

-In fact, I recently went back to some of my old videos and updated their metadata and thumbnails.
+In fact, a while ago I went back to some of my old videos and updated their metadata and thumbnails.

 Which helped give those old videos some new life.

 This is like guest posting… but for YouTube.